Chenliu-svg/DDL-CXR/README.md

    --output_csv_dir $metadata_path
    ```

-4. pickle the EHR for LDM stage and prediction stage for faster EHR retrieval
+4. pickle the EHR for LDM stage and prediction stage(including z1 generation and final prediction) for faster EHR retrieval

    ```bash